Peyton Barber: 2019 season

 On March 13, 2019, Barber re-signed with the Buccaneers.

 In Week 2 against the Panthers, Barber rushed 23 times for 82 yards and a touchdown as the Buccaneers won 20–14.
 In Week 10, during a 30–27 win over the Arizona Cardinals, Barber rushed 11 times for 43 yards and the game clinching touchdown.
 In Week 13, during a 28–11 win over the Jacksonville Jaguars, Barber rushed 17 times for 44 yards, two touchdowns, and a two-point conversion.
 Overall, Barber finished the 2019 season with 470 rushing yards and six rushing touchdown to go along with 16 receptions for 115 receiving yards and one receiving touchdown.

 Washington Football Team

 On March 26, 2020, Barber signed a two-year, $3 million contract with the Washington Football Team.
 He scored two rushing touchdowns in a Week 1 victory over the Philadelphia Eagles.
 In the 2020 season, Barber finished with 94 carries for 258 rushing yards and four rushing touchdowns.

 Barber was released on August 31, 2021, but re-signed to the practice squad the following day.

 Las Vegas Raiders

 Barber playing for the Raiders in 2021.

 Barber signed with the Las Vegas Raiders off Washington's practice squad on September 4, 2021.
+Barber's contract expired in March 2022.

+BC Lions

+On December 17, 2025, and after having not played in a professional football game in over five years and having been a free agent for three, Barber resumed his career by signing with the BC Lions of the Canadian Football League (CFL).
+On May 18, 2026, Barber was released by the Lions.